Genevieve (Genna) Druzak, AIA, NCIDQ, LEED AP

-Genevieve (Genna) Druzak is a Registered Architect and Senior Associate with the firm.
-In her ten years at WMF, she has been heavily involved in the integration of new technology into the our design process, particularly Building Information Modeling (BIM).
+Genevieve (Genna) Druzak is a Registered Architect and Principal with the firm.
+Since joining the firm in 2008, she has been heavily involved in the integration of new technology into our design process, particularly Building Information Modeling (BIM).
 She has taught multiple classes as adjunct faculty at Mercyhurst University, often related to the evolving use of BIM in the design industry.
 Outreach and mentorship is a passion, as she has been involved in several Young Explorers programs for the Boy Scouts of America as well as having served as Associates Chair for the local AIA chapter of Northwest Pennsylvania, coordinating efforts of young architects trying to establish themselves within the community.

 Crediting a childhood love of Legos and fort-building, she knew early on that she would pursue a career in building and design.
 Heavily influenced by the works and philosophy of Louis Sullivan, her mantra can be found in his words, “The architect who combines in his being the powers of vision, of imagination, of intellect, of sympathy with human need and the power to interpret them in a language vernacular and time--- is he who shall create poems in stone.”
 It is specifically this “sympathy with human need” that compels her work, putting the client and their purpose at the forefront of the design process.